OmniFlix/launchpad-contracts/contracts/minters/multi-mint-oem/README.md

 #### Instantiate

-Similar with the Minter contract, the creator should send Collection details along with trading information such as price, denomination, and trading start time.
-Factory contract will create a new MultiMinter contract and initialize it with the given parameters.
-Upon creation, First drop will be created with the given parameters.
+Similar to the Minter contract, the creator is required to send Collection details.
+This process initiates the creation of an NFT collection.
+It's important to note that the contract begins without any drop, meaning neither the creator nor the user can mint an NFT without the creator initiating the first drop.

 ### NewDrop